micronet24/sshuserproxy/README.md

 a second variant is to `scp` the file regularly, exp. via cron.

-The script `syncfile` does this copying.
+The script `sshproxy_syncfile` does this copying.
 In fact it checks, wether the file has been modified before performing the file-transfer itself.

 In preparation an additional key-pair should be generated, so that